SriramBharath-7/SriramBharath-7/README.md

 # 👋 Yo!
 I'm Sri

 Welcome to my GitHub lair 🧭
-I’m on a quest to become a **$100K+ Flutter + App Developer** by the end of the year — and you’re watching it happen live.
+I’m on a quest to become an **App Developer** by the end of the year — and you’re watching it happen live.

 ## 🧙 Who Am I?
 - 🔨 Flutter Developer | UI/UX Designer | Python Coder